carbform/noaa_meteor_images/README.md

 ### Contributing

 Contributions to this repository are welcome.
-If you have any APT/LRPT images from NOAA 15, 18, 19, or Meteor MN2-3 satellites acquired from a satellite pass over India, please feel free to submit a pull request.
+If you have any APT/LRPT images from NOAA 15, 18, 19, or Meteor M2-3 satellites acquired from a satellite pass over India, please submit a pull request.

 ### License